Robert M. Talbert

-Robert Macey Talbert (September 23, 1880 – January 31, 1952) was an American politician from Cape Girardeau County, Missouri, who served in the Missouri House of Representatives.
+Robert Macey Talbert (September 23, 1880 – January 31, 1952) was an American politician from Cape Girardeau County, Missouri, in the United States, who served in the Missouri House of Representatives.
 He was a chaplain for the National Guard, the Missouri state senate in 1925, and the Missouri Constitutional Convention of 1922.
 He later served as a lieutenant colonel and chaplain for the 35th Division of the U.S. Army just before the United States entered World War II.